-In the sex cases in which I am instructed, I invariably work with Stuart Sutton from Tuckers Solicitors.
+In the sex defence cases in which I am instructed, I invariably work with Defence Lawyer Stuart Sutton from Tuckers Solicitors.
 Stuart has a national practice.
 He has many years of experience in these types of cases and he has a profound knowledge and understanding of the myriad of issues that arise.
 I can say without fear of contradiction that his work ethic, professionalism, dynamism, good humour and client care are second to none.

-Mandip Kumar of Precedence Law regularly instructs me in police cases, (criminal and disciplinary) and much of the substantial fraud; money laundering and regulatory work I undertake.
+Mandip Kumar of Precedence Law regularly instructs me in police cases, (criminal and disciplinary) and much of the substantial fraud defence; money laundering defence and regulatory defence work I undertake.
 He is the senior partner in Precedence Law.
 He has a fearsome reputation.
 He is tenacious; innovative and highly motivated.
 He is a man of integrity who works tirelessly in the best interests of his clients.
 He is often instructed in the most difficult and demanding cases because he never shirks a challenge.
 Straight talking.
 He is a man on a mission.

 I can advise on a wide range of practice areas including: